 Krishna and Draupati

 It is also said that Holi is celebrated to honour Krishna’s protection of Draupati’s modesty by producing several lengths of cloth when the Kauravas stripped (Cheer Haran) her.
-At the same time, her husbands, the Pandavas, hung their head in shame.
-It is another tale linked to the celebration with Holi.
+At the same time, her husband, the Pandavas, hung their heads in shame.
+So it is another tale linked to the celebration with Holi.

 Dhundi and boys